 Check out our new Far Infrared therapy products.
 Far Infrared therapy has been available and used by therapist for some time.
 Now you can enjoy FIR at home or while traveling with a choice of either wired or cordless designs from Pain Relief Essentials.

 1. Abstract: “Ultrasound (US) and electrical stimulation have been widely used in hand therapy to promote recovery after nerve and tendon injuries.
 There is support for the use of low-dosage continuous wave and pulsed US for carpal tunnel syndrome and tendonitis.”

 From “Is There a Role for Ultrasound and Electrical Stimulation Following Injury to Tendon and Nerve?” – Susan L. Michlovitz, PT, PhD, CHT, Department of Physical Therapy, Temple University, Philadelphia, Pennsylvania as printed in the Journal of Hand Therapy, Volume 18, Issue 2, April–June 2005, Pages 292-296

-The Rhythm Touch 2-Way Electrical Muscle Stimulator is affective in relieving pain.
-This may be associated with carpal tunnel Syndrome.
-By stimulating the muscles, increasing the circulation, and removing blockage the swelling that squeezes the carpal tunnel subsides.
+The Rhythm Touch 2-Way Electrical Muscle Stimulator is effective in relieving pain.
+This may be associated with carpal tunnel syndrome.
+By stimulating the muscles, increasing the circulation, and removing blockage, the swelling that squeezes the carpal tunnel subsides.
 The muscle stimulation also increases the strength and reduces the possibility of muscle loss, especially in the base of the thumb.